MelissaDTH/Booking-app/README.md

 ## What this project is about

-:construction: *Still under construction.* :construction:
+:construction: *Still under construction.* The basics are set. :construction:

-Pyrami Booking is a mockup website about a all-in booking application.
+Pyramid Booking is a mockup website about an all-in booking application.
 Visitors can book a hotel, flights and read reviews by other users.
 It's a project to practice flexbox with CSS and Sass preprocessor.

 ## Table of contents